tavcoder/Portfolio-web/Portafolio Udemi/README.md

 ## Development

-To modify styles, edit the `.scss` files in `assets/scss/` and compile to `assets/css/styles.css` using Sass (e.g., `sass assets/scss/styles.scss assets/css/styles.css`).
+To modify styles, edit `assets/css/styles.css` directly.

 Project data is in `data/projects.json` and loaded dynamically.